aschueppert/portfolio-aschuep/docs/assignments/assignment2.md

 # Assignment 2: Divergent Design

 ## Broad Application Goals
-Name: MoodBoard \
+Name: MoodBoard

-Audience: New college students looking to connect with peers and build meaningful communities without the distractions of traditional social media. \
+Audience: New college students looking to connect with peers and build meaningful communities without the distractions of traditional social media.

 Value: MoodBoard offers a focused, community-driven platform that helps users discover and engage with new people and groups through intentional, purposeful interactions.
-By eliminating endless scrolling, focusing content on interaction-specific wants, and promoting easy ways to share collaboratively share and plan experiences and events, MoodBoard prioritizes real connections and emotional well-being.
+By eliminating endless scrolling, focusing content on interaction-specific wants, and promoting easy ways to collaboratively share and plan experiences and events, MoodBoard prioritizes real connections and emotional well-being.

 ## Scrapbook of Comparables